Common Technology Problems in Business.

 It’s important to build up evidence and understanding of what caused an issue in IT.
-So as issues arise, be sure to thoroughly document the issue you are having so that you can report it to your IT Dept. and they can effectively discover the root cause of the issue.
-Thereby enabling you to understand how to repair, remove or work around the root cause of the issue itself.
+So as issues arise, be sure to thoroughly document the issue you are having so that you can report it to your IT Dept. Then they can effectively discover the root cause of the issue.
+So you can better understand how to repair, remove or work around the root cause of the issue itself.

-Work with your IT staff or a trusted partner like Slick Cyber Systems to get top the root of the problem.
+Work with your IT staff or a trusted partner like Slick Cyber Systems to get to the root of the problem.

 6. Security Risks

 Your computers store all sorts of information about your business.
-Can you imagine if all of your trade secrets such as recipes, software, private emails, HR data, or customer information were to be stolen, locked or deleted?
+Can you imagine if all of your trade secrets such as recipes?
+Or software, private emails, HR data, or customer information were to be stolen, locked or deleted?
 Would your company survive?
 Let me answer that for you.
 No, in fact, INC.com did an article on just this topic and the reality is the 60% of small businesses actually go out of business within 6 months of a cyber attack.

 60 Percent of Small Businesses Fold Within 6 Months of a Cyber Attack..

 Don’t let your business become a victim of cyber attack….

 Remember there are cost-effective solutions that can be used to ensure that your companies data remains secure and these type of issues don’t become a business ending problem.